1. General Cleaning:

 4. DRAIN CLEANERS: These cleaners are highly alkaline or caustic chemicals and prolonged contact is harmful to the bowl’s gel coated surface.
 Make sure the bowl has been thoroughly rinsed after use of these chemicals.

-5. CIGARETTE BURN STAINS: Use Bon Ami, or in some cases, wet-sand lightly with a 600 grit wet/dry sandpaper.
+5. STAINS: Use Bon Ami, or in some cases, wet-sand lightly with a 600 grit wet/dry sandpaper.
 Then polish and buff with a light-duty polishcleaner.
 Recommend Turtle Wax or Dupont #7 White Polishing Compound.
 These are not rubbing compounds.

 1. It is recommended that a good grade of paste wax such as KIT auto-wax, or comparable, be applied to the bowl’s surface monthly.
 This will help preserve the luster as well as protect against small abrasions.
 Liquid auto waxes may also be used, but these do not last like the paste.